Dual Credit New Class Checklist

 - A signed course agreement

 Once those documents have been received, the instructor may be required to tweak the syllabus as required to align with curriculum standards at the college.

-All dual credit instructors are expected to attend orientation and annual training.
+All dual credit instructors are expected to attend orientation and an annual training.
 The dual credit office will discuss training topics like: Approving Rosters, Registration, Parent Notification, Placement Testing, and Meeting SWIC Course Requirements (Assessment, Pedagogy, Technology, Attendance at Meetings).
 This training session may be one on one or in a large group setting.
 Instructors will be considered SWIC adjunct faculty and will be encouraged to participate in all welcome weeks, advisory council meetings, and additional trainings as required.
 Dual credit instructors must attend at least one meeting per year with the department chair/program coordinator.

 ALL PROPOSED NEW INSTRUCTORS MUST BE PROCESSED NO LATER THAN THE SUMMER BEFORE THE NEXT SCHOOL YEAR, except in the following case:

 If a current dual credit instructor leaves their position in the high school close to the beginning of the current school year or during the school year, the dual credit coordinator will work with the school administration to help vet a new teacher who will meet the qualifications to offer dual credit.